RahulRJB/Obsidian-RJB/My Vault/Notes/GIT.md

 ### Commit history:
 - `git log --pretty=oneline <filename>` -  Used to check commit history of a particular file
-- `git checkout <commit-hash> -- <filename>` -  Override the current version of the file with version at that commit
+- `git checkout <commit-hash> -- <filename>` -  Override the current version of the file with version at that commit.
+- `git checkout HEAD~1 -- <filename>` -  Restore the file to the previous commit.
 - `git show <commit-hash>:<filename>` -  Display the content of the file at that specified commit. without changing the working directory.